VeronVB/helloworld/README.md

 &nbsp; &nbsp; &nbsp; ports:
 &nbsp; &nbsp; &nbsp; &nbsp; - "80:80"
 &nbsp; &nbsp; &nbsp; volumes:
-&nbsp; &nbsp; &nbsp; &nbsp; - ./src:/www # Tw&oacute;j lokalny kod zastąpi ten w obrazie</code></pre>
+&nbsp; &nbsp; &nbsp; &nbsp; - ./src:/www # # Your local code replaces the one in the image </code></pre>

-Opcja B: Produkcja (Kod jest w obrazie, chcę zachować tylko licznik/dane)
+Option B: Production (Code is baked into the image, I only want to persist counter/data)

-Jeśli kod jest "wypieczony" w obrazie, montuj tylko konkretne pliki danych lub podkatalogi, aby nie ukryć kodu aplikacji:
+If the code is "baked" into the image, mount only specific data files or subdirectories to avoid hiding the application code:

 <pre id="bkmrk-%C2%A0-services%3A-%C2%A0-%C2%A0-web%3A-1"><code class="language-yaml">&nbsp; services:
 &nbsp; &nbsp; web: